Programme overview

 Accommodation and travel are not included as part of your fees, therefore you'll need to cover all costs associated with these (if necessary) in order to attend the clinic to which you have been assigned.

-Once you've graduated, you'll have the option of pursuing a career in New Zealand, or overseas.
-If you are looking to work overseas as a qualified MIT, each country's registration body has its own system of determining eligibility.
+Once you've graduated, you'll have the option of pursuing a career in New Zealand or overseas.
+If you want to work overseas as a qualified MIT, each country's registration body has its own system of determining eligibility.
 However, they all require hard copies of your course descriptors signed by the Academic Programme manager.
 There is an administration charge for requesting these.
-Please complete the request form below in order to initiate this process.
+Please complete the request form below to initiate this process.

 Admission requirements